-- Q When registering a Portable Station, I set an extension number, click the Select cell to set it to ON (blue), and click Registration, but the registration process does not execute. - A After setting the extension number, click Apply to update the PBX with the change before continuing. - Q I cannot register Portable Stations using the method described in Portable Station [1-2]. - A Is the status of the DHLC or HLC card set to "INS"? - Is a CS connected to the DHLC or HLC?
+- The IP-GW4 card requires both channels of a port to be set to "OUS"/"INS" together. - Q When registering a Portable Station, I set an extension number, click the Select cell to set it to ON (blue), and click Registration, but the registration process does not execute. - After setting the extension number, click Apply to update the PBX with the change before continuing.

+Q I cannot register Portable Stations using the method described in Portable Station [1-2].

+- Is the status of the DHLC, HLC, or DLC card set to "INS"? - Is a CS connected to the DHLC, HLC, or DLC card?
 If not, connect one. - Do the PINs (Personal Identification Numbers) of the PBX and the Portable Station match?
 Confirm that they are the same. - Is the Portable Station within transmission range of the CS? - Has the Portable Station previously been registered at another location?
-It is not possible to register a Portable Station at 2 locations, so use the Forced Deregistration option to delete the previous registration. - Q I cannot delete the extension number of a Portable Station. - A First, de-register the Portable Station itself, and then delete the extension number.
+It is not possible to register a Portable Station at 2 locations, so use the Forced Deregistration option to delete the previous registration.

+Q I cannot delete the extension number of a Portable Station.

+First, de-register the Portable Station itself, and then delete the extension number.